MasterCard Alamo Bowl

-This site is not affiliated with the NCAA, the Alamo Bowl, The Big 10, The Big 12, or their respective teams.
-It is a fansite for Alamo Bowl enthusiasts and is intended for entertainment purposes only.
+This site is not affiliated with the NCAA, the Alamo Bowl, The PAC-12, The Big 12, or their respective teams.
+It is a fan site for Alamo Bowl enthusiasts and is intended for entertainment purposes only.
 All trademarks are property of their respective owners, and are used for informational purposes only.

 The Alamodome